oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 end for;
 ```

-This takes approximately 101s.
+This takes approximately 104s.

 One has to be very careful to precompute $s(q)$ and $t(q)$.
 Otherwise this takes 10s
 each time each of these are computed.
 Without being careful about this, Magma could take
 over an hour to compute all the powers.
-In comparison, the Oscar times do not change
+In comparison, the total Oscar time does not
-radically if we don't precompute these q-series.
+change radically if we don't precompute these q-series.

 Finally we compute the products of the powers of $s$ and $t$.